 You'll find it in almost every product owner's job description: "The product owner is responsible for maximizing value," or "for creating value".
 In order to grow, the real meaning of growth first has to be defined.
 After that, you can focus on execution and feedback loop.
+This is the first part of a blog series by Xebia Product Management.

 Let's say you're working at a telecommunications company as a product owner, and you are responsible for the television guide.
 Your task is maximizing value and value is, according to management, 'more turnover'.
 So, what on earth do you put on the top of your to-do list?